Ninisina: Other instances of syncretism

 The hymn "Ninisina and the gods" is an early example of identification of one deity with multiple other ones.
-In addition to Bau, Ninisina is equated in it with Gatumdag (a goddess from Lagash) and Nungal.
+In addition to Bau, Ninisina is equated in it with Gatumdug (the tutelary goddess of Lagash) and Nungal.
 It has been argued other early sources might also indicate similar links between her and deities such as Ningirida and Ninsun.

-A special case of syncretism ocurrected between Ninisina and Inanna for political reasons when Isin lost control over Uruk.
+A special case of syncretism occurred between Ninisina and Inanna for political reasons when Isin lost control over Uruk.
 Identification of its tutelary goddess with Inanna, who served as a source of royal power, was likely meant to serve as a theological remedy to this problem.
 In this context Ninisina was regarded as analogous to similarly named Ninsianna ("red lady of heaven," Venus), sometimes treated as a manifestation of Inanna.
 The lasting result of this process was an exchange of attributes between the two goddesses involved, with Ninisina acquiring a warlike aspect and Inanna being occasionally associated with healing.
 An overlap between their epithets has been noted as well.
 Julia M. Asher-Greve argues the association between Ninisina and the rod-and-ring symbol attested in Isin was another aspect of it, and points out a possibly related passage occurs in a hymn which describes how her various roles were bestowed upon her by Enlil and Ninlil.

 Irene Sibbing-Plantholt proposes Ninisina was also conflated with Gašan-ašte.
 She assumes that this goddess was the original spouse of Pabilsag, though the only sources attesting her existence come from the Old Babylonian period or later.